viklearnsai-hub/learning-notes-rag/README.md

 # Activating it

 in the venv_name folder looks for "scripts folder" and then ".bat" file and execute it in terminal

+# Start the server

+    uvicorn app.main:app --reload

+# Debuggin

+Create a Debug Configuration (One Time)

+This is the Python equivalent of a Run/Debug configuration in IntelliJ.

+Go to Run & Debug tab (left sidebar)

+Click “create a launch.json file”

+Choose Python

+Choose “Module”